Qumulo/docs/nfs4-enabling-using.md

 ## Disabling NFSv4 on a Qumulo Cluster
 **Important:** Disabling NFSv4 makes any NFSv4 mounts unusable immediately.
 We recommend switching any NFSv4 mounts to NFSv3 before disabling NFSv4.

-To disable NFSv4 on an entire Qumul cluster, use the following CLI command:
+To disable NFSv4 on an entire Qumulo cluster, use the following CLI command:

 ```bash
 qq nfs_modify_settings --disable-v4